Gran Canaria: Tourism

 Other well-known rock formations are El Cura (also known as El Fraile), The Frog (La Rana), Roque Bentayga, the Roque de Gando, and the Peñón Bermejo.
 Traditionally, the highest peak of the island has been considered to be the Pico de las Nieves, at 1949 m; however, Morro de la Agujereada is taller, at 1956 m.

 The capital city is Las Palmas de Gran Canaria.
 Las Canteras beach, a protected area and diving zone, lies in the heart of the city.
 Las Palmas de Gran Canaria is also known for its annual carnaval.
 It was the first stop of Christopher Columbus' expedition on his way back from the Americas, a commemoration of which is the Hermitage of San Antonio Abad, where the navigator prayed, and the Casa de Colón.
 Other attractions in the capital city include the Museo Canario (the most important archaeology museum in the archipelago), the cathedral and the Plaza del Espíritu Santo.
 In Teror the shrine of Virgen del Pino ("Virgin of the Pine"), patron saint of Gran Canaria, can be found.
 Its feast is celebrated on 8 September.

-The town of Agüimes, on the eastern part of the island, has been carefully restored and its town centre, centered on its old church and a peaceful square, now evokes the quiet living of a traditional Canarian town.
-The district also has some of the best preserved cave dwellings, in the protected area of the Guayadeque ravine, where even the church has been built into the mountainside and visitors can find a number of popular cave restaurants.
-The district also includes the most renowned scuba diving area on the island: the marine reserve at the playa de El Cabrón just outside the town of Arinaga.
+The town of Agüimes is located in the eastern part of the island.
+Its historic center features a central square and church characteristic of traditional Canarian architecture.
+The district also includes the Guayadeque ravine, a protected area containing numerous cave dwellings, including a cave church built into the mountainside and several cave restaurants.
+Additionally, the marine reserve at playa de El Cabrón is located in the district.
+It is situated near the town of Arinaga.

 Other important towns are Telde, known among other things for their surf schools in Salinetas, Vecindario (within the municipality of Santa Lucía de Tirajana) and Gáldar, that contains an important diving zone.
 In Arucas there is a Neogothic temple, popularly known as "Arucas' Cathedral", as well as a large fertile plain where bananas are grown.
 In Gáldar and its surroundings there is also a banana-growing plain and some remarkable archaeological remains, such as the Painted cave of Galdar or the cenobio de Valerón's communal silos, ancient tombs (among which the necropolis of Maipés), and the port of Sardina del Norte (one of the island's ports where, as in Las Palmas', Christopher Columbus used to get supplies for his ships).